If your struggling with relationship issues, please take our survey to see the severity

 As a society we are increasingly conducting ourselves in ways that is only possibly increasing the problem with the social engagement process between mother and baby/infants.
 As a result we are possibly creating the basis for attachment outcomes that cannot be labelled as “Secure”.
 We may be educating otherwise “good enough” mothers to be behaving in ways that they do not fully understand has negative implications for their baby/infants immediate and future physical, emotional and mental health outcomes.

 From this baby/infant stage the child must then go on to negotiate another important stage in childhood development whose outcome will also influence its later ability as an adult to enter and sustain adult intimate relationships.
-This oedipal/Narcissistic stage of the child's development is covered in my companion article Adult Relationships and How Childhood Oedipal Narcissistic Development Affects Later Adult Intimacy and Relationships.
+This oedipal/Narcissistic stage of the child’s development is covered in my companion article How Early Childhood Oedipal Narcissistic Development Affects Later Adult Intimacy and Relationships.

 - Character Analysis, Reich Wilhelm, 1975, 5th enlarged edition, New York, Farrar Publishing.